 With this unified brand and user base, the app began to increase in popularity very quickly.
 TikTok became the most downloaded app on the Apple App store in early 2018, surpassing Instagram, WhatsApp, and YouTube.
 As of July 2019, TikTok has over 500million total installs on the Google Play Store.

 TikTok is named Douyin in China, and currently has a userbase of over 250 Million users.
 In the rest of the world, the app is called TikTok and is available in 154 countries worldwide.

 Currently, 40% of TikTok users are located outside China.
 India has a particularly large user base and accounts for approximately 25% of app downloads to date.
 As of March 2019, the userbase of TikTok in the US was approximately 14 Million.

 The 2019 Internet Trends Report revealed that China internet users spent more than 600 million hours per day watching short videos.
-Looking forward to 2021, TikTok will continue to be a dominant force in the social media world.
+As of 2022, TikTok usage continues to grow and the TikTok app is a dominant force in the social media world.

 Short Form Video Entertainment